mateenali66/iostat-script/README.md

 # iostat-script
-Script to check if IO stats read/write kb/s
+Script to check the IO stats read/write kb/s using iostat tool